About the Peak Living Network

 The Peak Living Network is based on the belief that human beings have a tremendous untapped capacity for emotional healing and wellness.
 By learning certain basic but powerful concepts, and by joining together with other people who wish to pursue healing for themselves and for their world, you can unleash your healing potential.
 The result is that your life moves toward a higher level of satisfaction, energy, and love.
 Hand in hand with your personal recovery and empowerment, you find yourself more able to have a positive impact on the world and effectively address our planetary crisis.

 You can be part of the Peak Living Network by:

-- Meeting up with other individuals for two or three-person support sessions, either in person or over the phone, which we also call “splitting time”
+- Meeting up with another individuals for two-person co-counseling sessions, either in person or over the phone, which we also call “splitting time”

 - Reading PLN literature

 These activities are all peer-led and are free of charge (though some may ask for voluntary donations to help offset expenses such as the cost of renting a room for a support meeting).
 These activities and ways of getting involved with them are described further below.